akshatthakur7424/linkedin/README.md

 - ✅ Authentication from scratch (no NextAuth)
 - ✅ JWT token management
 - ✅ Password hashing (bcrypt)
+- ✅ Form Validataion using React hook forms.
+- ✅ Used Typescript for type safety.
+- ✅ Sended only necessary data from the backend to increase perfomance of the system.
 - ✅ Scalable & modular codebase
 - ✅ Responsive design (mobile to desktop)
 - ✅ Clean UI using shadcn + Tailwind
-- ✅ Form Validataion using React hook forms.

 ---